Ninjaneer1/VideoGameSalesPredictor/README.md

  - Pandas and Numpy handle my data frames and computation.

 Future Goals:
- - I believe that experimenting futher with SVM might be fruitfull.
+ - I believe that experimenting futher with SVM, or maybe neural nets might be fruitfull.
+ - Perhaps these model would work better on subsets of the data (i.e. just 'Playstation' or "XBox")
+ - Maybe there is a subset of critic and user data that make for modeling better predicators.
  - Using other methods for dimension reduction and primary component anylsis could be implemented.
  - Seeking other data sources to merge with this set.
  - Find other ways to prepare data, futher tune models, implement other models, or gather other insights.